 Neck pain and posture

-Even adjusting the workplace will not solve ''posture complaints.''
+Even adjusting the workplace will not solve ''posture complaints''.
 This is simply because posture in which work is done is often held for long periods of time.
 This is why posture and neck pain go together.
-Now of course you are thinking if adjusting my workstation is not the solution then what is?
+Now of course you are thinking if adjusting my workstation is not the solution what is?
 The answer to this question is actually quite simple, change your posture regularly.
 Research has shown that the best posture is the following posture.

 Tips for changing posture while working